B.S. URS Curriculum and Requirements

 - Distribution requirements (nine classes)

-- Five required core classes for major
+- Required core classes for the major (seven classes)

 Transfer students will receive a detailed credit evaluation when they are accepted into the URS program.